adarshjhaa100/learn-software-dev/README.md

 #### Rough Guidelines For Benchmarks:
 - <b>Idea Here is to squeeze out the best performance with available resources.
-Keep going on until resource usage hits bottleneck, then imrprove, and keep on repeating the cycle.
+Keep going on until resource usage hits bottleneck, then improve, and keep on repeating the cycle.
 Reasearch on optimization techniques in whatever tool you're using</b>
 - 1. Notice the Spike in resource usage.
 2. Identify The component/function/process taking the most amount of time for this.
 - Send and Store the following no of text messages: 10K, 100K, 1 million, 10 million and so on. (spread across multiple groups and users)
 - Send files worth: 1 MB, 10 MB, 100 MB and so on